 Contract managers play a critical role in an organization as they direct and oversee contracts throughout their lifecycle.
 For example, they serve as the liaison between companies, employees, customers, vendors, and independent contractors.

-Additionally, that means contract managers serve as the main facilitators for
+Additionally, contract managers serve as the main facilitators for:

 - Record keeping

 - Change management

 What are the main responsibilities of contract managers?

 The main responsibilities of contract managers include overseeing the entire contract lifecycle and ensuring compliance with legal and company standards.
 They negotiate terms, draft agreements, and monitor the execution of contracts.

 What’s more, contract managers also identify and mitigate risks to safeguard the organization’s interests.
 They are also in charge of safely maintaining all contractual records and developing and implementing company-wide procedures and policies.